garbrand/HudsonDashboard/README.md

 # Hudson Dashboard

-A small, custom dashboard to show the status of the builds on a large TV at [Informaat BV][inf].
+A small, custom dashboard to show the status of our builds on a large TV at [Informaat BV][inf].

 [inf]: www.informaat.com